tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

     - Lectures: control register guest/host mask, read shadow VMCS, and complexities with emulation of control register access
     - Lab: booting Ubuntu by properly emulating MOV-to-CRx

-7. Demos and References
+7. Additional Demos and Resources
-    - Nested virtualization (software-based, VMCS shadowing, enlightened VMCS, EPT virtualization strategies), snapshot-based fuzzing hypervisors, PPAM, hardware debuggers (DCI), single board computers, and relevant open source projects
+    - Snapshot-based fuzzing hypervisors, hardware debuggers (DCI), nested virtualization techniques (software-based, VMCS shadowing, enlightened VMCS, EPT virtualization strategies), Intel TXT and PPAM, and helpful open source projects

 Contents may change in a way that does not impact the learning objectives.

 ## Details

-A hypervisor is a critical component in cloud computing, and there is also an increasing interest in applying virtualization technologies in software security and analysis.
+Virtualization technologies are critical components in software security and analysis.
 How can hypervisors be used to secure system software?
-How to write custom hypervisors to perform reverse engineering and fuzzing more efficiently?
+How can custom hypervisors be written to perform reverse engineering and fuzzing more efficiently?

-In this class, you will have the answers to those questions by developing simple hypervisors together.
-The class is designed in a way such that everything is built from scratch and optimized for learning.
-This allows you to better understand the building blocks of real-world applied use of virtualization technologies and expand the knowledge for their interests afterward.
+This class will teach you the foundation to answer those questions by developing simple hypervisors together!
+The class is designed so everything is built from scratch and optimized for learning.
+This allows you to understand the building blocks of real-world applications of virtualization technologies and expand the knowledge for your interests afterward.

-This is a hands-on-oriented class.
-We believe that we can learn and retain knowledge best by tackling concrete challenges and not by being taught.
-With this philosophy, the class is designed for lab activities as the primary learning opportunities, and lectures are to explain the theories behind them.
-We will spend about 40% of the time on hands-on exercises.
+This class is hands-on-oriented.
+We believe that we can learn and retain knowledge best by tackling concrete challenges rather than being taught.
+With this philosophy, the class is designed with lab activities as the primary learning opportunities and lectures to explain the theories behind them.
+We will spend 30-40% of the time on hands-on exercises.

-At the beginning of the class, you will receive a skeleton implementation of a hypervisor and incrementally update it through a series of exercises along with discussions of other design options to understand the pros and cons.
+At the beginning of the class, you will receive a skeleton implementation of a hypervisor and incrementally update it through a series of exercises.
+We will also discuss other design options to understand their pros and cons.

-As we learn concepts, we will discuss various applications of virtualization technologies and their implementations.
-This includes snapshot-based system-level fuzzing, performant system hardening with MBEC and HLAT (VT-rp), eg, HyperGuard, HVCI and KDP on Windows, dynamic analysis with stealth-hooking, and SMM security reporting (PPAM).
+As we learn foundations, we will analyze various applications and their implementations.
+This includes snapshot-based system-level fuzzing, performant system hardening with MBEC and HLAT (VT-rp), HyperGuard, HVCI, and KDP on Windows, dynamic analysis with stealth hooking, and SMM security reporting with Intel TXT (PPAM).

+You will also receive two additional hypervisor implementations for reference:

+- The minimalistic one in Rust🦀 It supports Intel and AMD processors and compiles into a UEFI module and Windows driver.
+This is an excellent reference for those when you review the “must do” parts and rebuild your hypervisor from scratch for AMD or as a Windows driver or simply prefer the language.

-Additionally, you will receive a full version of our hypervisor.
+- The full version of our hypervisor.
 This includes the implementation of advanced concepts, such as stealth-hooking hypercall, use of VT-d (DMA protection), guest hardening, host hardening with CET, SMAP, and UMIP, and handling of uncommon events like microcode update, NMI, and MTRR updates.
 This version can complement your understanding of advanced topics and be a reference to explore more as you wish.

 ![Hypervisor_Development_for_Security_Researchers.png](/Images/Hypervisor_Development_for_Security_Researchers.png)